showermat/squashserve/README.md

 ### Linkcheck

 Mirroring a website rarely goes perfectly, so along with Wikidump I've provided a small script that will check for missing links in an HTML tree.
-Just provide the root of the tree as the first argument, and it will recursively check links to make sure that the `href` of every `a` attribute is reachable (only if it is a local link) and otherwise print out the file with the bad link and the link destination.
+Just provide the root of the tree as the first argument, and it will recursively check links to make sure that the `href` of every `a` element is reachable (only if it is a local link) and otherwise print out the file with the bad link and the link destination.
 It also checks that all `img`s with a local `src` attribute are reachable.
 Of course, it's far from perfect -- it doesn't (yet) verify links included through the `link` tag or local `script`s, and it will never be able to process, for example, links programmatically generated in JavaScript.
 Still, for checking the output of Wikidump, at least, it can be useful.

 ## Issues